 Yes.
 Andersen Residence Hall opened in the fall of 2001.
 The 19-story hall is adjacent to the academic building and contains student residential rooms, practice rooms, Wi-Fi, mailboxes, a lounge and outdoor patio, laundry, vending and an exercise room.
 It can house up to 450 students.
 The hall is staffed with a full-time professional residence life director and student resident assistants are located on every floor.
 Security coverage at the residence hall operates twenty-four hours a day, seven days a week.

 First- and second-year undergraduate students are required to live on campus, with freshmen sharing double rooms and sophomores having the option of living in a single room, as space allows.
 Upper-class students and graduate students may also apply for housing in the residence hall.

 The Office of Student Engagement provides information regarding alternative housing options.

-Applicants complete the Teacher Preference Form as part of their online application, naming up to five preferred choices for a major teacher.
+Applicants are given the option to choose up to five preferences for a major teacher through the online application.
 Many applicants make this decision through a combination of advice from current teachers, knowledge of faculty reputation, and/or having an opportunity to take a sample lesson.
 Applicants may choose to leave this decision to the judgment of the dean of academics/dean of faculty who make every attempt to pair each student with an appropriate faculty.